ethereum/consensus-specs/specs/capella/beacon-chain.md

 Capella is a consensus-layer upgrade containing a number of features related to validator withdrawals.
 Including:
-* Automatic withdrawals of `withdrawable` validators
+* Automatic withdrawals of `withdrawable` validators.
-* Partial withdrawals sweep for validators with 0x01 withdrawal credentials and balances in exceess of `MAX_EFFECTIVE_BALANCE`
+* Partial withdrawals sweep for validators with 0x01 withdrawal credentials and balances in excess of `MAX_EFFECTIVE_BALANCE`.
-* Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator
+* Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator.

 ## Custom types